Timing and relevance are the two most crucial elements of successful email communication.

 This is why, in addition to our existing features, which include email marketing, marketing automation, landing pages, and many more, we’ve developed something completely new.

-Introducing transactional emails, our latest add-on feature for the GetResponse Enterprise customers.
+Introducing transactional emails, our latest add-on feature for the GetResponse Max customers.

 You’ll now be able to send all your marketing and transactional emails from the same platform – including order confirmation, receipts, notifications, and other important emails your customers are impatiently waiting for.

 You’ll build stronger trust in your brand and sell more products, all at the same time, all through one single GetResponse Max platform (formerly known as GetResponse Enterprise).

 Want to find out more?
 Then continue reading and learn more about what transactional emails can do for you and your business.